chronot1995/dpu-devops-kit/README.md

 Other examples from tools such as Podman are welcome

-## Installing Unsigned / Developer Images
+## Installing Unsigned / Development Images

 Some of the Bluefield-2 cards have "unsigned" or development images that are available to internal NVIDIA resources.
 Currently, the only way to view if the card is a signed or unsigned / development card is to run the following command from the DPU: